Mawadda-Kadi/frozen-moments-portfolio/README.md

 - **Impressum and Copyright**

-    ○ The footer includes legally required information (Impressum) and a copyright notice, showcasing professionalism and transparency.
+    - The footer includes legally required information (Impressum) and a copyright notice, showcasing professionalism and transparency.

 - **Social Media Integration**

-    ○ Links to social media platforms are presented as clickable icons for easy user engagement.
+    - Links to social media platforms are presented as clickable icons for easy user engagement.

 - **Global Accessibility**

-    ○ The footer is accessible from every page, providing essential information at all times.
+    - The footer is accessible from every page, providing essential information at all times.

 - **Responsive Design**

-    ○ The footer dynamically adjusts to fit any screen size while maintaining readability and functionality.
+    - The footer dynamically adjusts to fit any screen size while maintaining readability and functionality.

 ### Home Page:
 - **Hero Section with Transparent Images**

-    ○ Features three transparent hero images: a central image of the photographer with a camera, flanked by two images representing your photography themes.
+    - Features three transparent hero images: a central image of the photographer with a camera, flanked by two images representing your photography themes.
-    ○ A short introduction overlays the hero images, setting the tone for the site.
+    - A short introduction overlays the hero images, setting the tone for the site.

+- **Featured Services Section**

+  - Highlights three primary photography services: Weddings, Portraits, and Events.
+  - Each service is displayed with an image, a title, and a brief description to communicate the offerings clearly.
+  - Ensures accessibility and attractiveness with visually appealing layout and content.

+- **Call-to-Action Section**

+  - Includes a prominent heading encouraging users to take action ("Planen Sie Ihr nächstes Shooting mit uns").
+  - Provides two distinct call-to-action buttons:
+  - "Galerie Ansehen" navigates to the gallery page.
+  - "Termin Buchen" directs users to the contact page to book an appointment.
+  - Styled with responsive design for seamless interaction on all devices.

 - **Interactive Animations**

-    ○ Animations are triggered on hover, adding a dynamic and engaging touch.
+  - Animations are triggered on hover, adding a dynamic and engaging touch to images and buttons.

 - **Responsive Design**

-    ○ The layout of the hero section and images adjusts fluidly across different devices, ensuring a visually appealing experience.
+  - The layout of the hero section, featured services, and call-to-action buttons adjusts fluidly across different devices, ensuring a visually appealing and functional experience on desktops, tablets, and smartphones.

 ### Gallery Page: